truhanen/serobot/README.md

 1. Clone this project on a Raspberry Pi.
 1. Activate a Python 3.7 virtualenv (setup instructions [below](#python-environment-setup)).
-1. In the project root directory run `pip install truhanen.serobot.api`.
+1. In the project root directory run `pip install ./truhanen.serobot.api`.

 ### Web server & UI